 I’m not fond of green peppers, so as an adult I made mine with orange and yellow peppers.

 Instead of your typical ground beef filling, I opted to make a tomato rice filling (similar to my homemade Spanish rice but without the Spanish flair).
 Then I added black beans for protein.

-It’s almost vegan as I added shredded cheese on top, but you can easily swap that out for a vegan-friendly cheese or leave it out altogether.
+These Vegetarian Stuffed Peppers are almost vegan as I added shredded cheese on top, but you can easily swap that out for a vegan-friendly cheese or leave it out altogether.

-Ingredients For Vegetarian Stuffed Peppers
+Ingredients For Vegetarian Stuffed Bell Peppers

 The ingredients for these stuffed peppers for two are pantry-friendly.
 They are:

 - Bell Peppers : Of course you can’t have stuffed peppers without the pepper!
 They come in a variety of colors – green, red, orange, and yellow.
 I personally don’t like green as it’s not as sweet, but really any color will do.
 Make sure you find the largest you can stuff, roughly 8 ounces per pepper.
 If they’re small, you can buy three or eat the remaining rice as a side dish.